How US election night could unfold

 As soon as this happens, a state can be “called” by the US news networks for either Donald Trump or Joe Biden.

-This will take place only when the networks are confident that a candidate is going to win.
+This will take place only when the networks are confident that a candidate will win the state.

 But where the race is expected to be close, in swing states such as Florida, Michigan or Pennsylvania, the networks will want to wait until a significant number of votes are actually counted and reported before making a projection.
 And because of this, some states might not be called for hours, and possibly days.

-Here is a guide to how US election night is likely to unfold, based on the latest available information for when polls are due to close.
-In some states polls close at different times in different counties, and in these cases the time given is the one for when the majority of polls are expected to close.
+Here is a guide to how US election night is likely to unfold.
+In all cases, the time given is when the last polls close in each state.
 All times are GMT.

 – 12am November 4